-Here, we investigated larval growth of N2 and CB4856 animals from the L1 stage to the L4 stage.
-Although we observed similarities in the dynamics of growth, we also saw differences in the size of animals across developmental time.
-We used linkage mapping to investigate these differences and identified three small-effect QTL associated with variation in body size.
-Two QTL underlie variation in animal width, and a single non-overlapping QTL contributes to differences in animal length.
-Using NILs, we validated the width-associated QTL on chromosome X and identified candidate genes that could underlie variation in width.
-Taken together, our results demonstrate the power of leveraging natural genetic variation to examine the genetic architecture of complex traits such as body size and shape.
+Here, we investigated the larval growth of N2 and CB4856 animals from the L1 stage to the L4 stage.
+Although we observed similarities in the patterns of growth, we also saw differences in the size of animals across developmental time.
+We used linkage mapping to investigate these differences and identified three small-effect QTL associated with variation in body growth.
+Two QTL underlie variation in width growth, and a single nonoverlapping QTL contributes to differences in length growth.
+Using NILs, we validated the width-associated QTL on chromosome X and identified candidate genes that could underlie variation in the growth of width.
+Taken together, our results demonstrate the power of leveraging natural genetic variation to examine the genetic architecture of complex traits such as developmental

-A complex genetic architecture underlies differences in body size
+A complex genetic architecture underlies differences in body growth

 As a complex life history trait, developmental growth could be influenced by several loci (Houle 1992).
-In this study, we report three size-associated QTL.
+In this study, we report three growth-associated QTL.
 Strikingly, we find loci that decouple components of body size, revealing a complex genetic system that influences growth along different axes of the body.
-Evidence for genetically separate modules underlying distinct aspects of a single trait has been observed in studies of C. elegans behavioral patterns where linkage mapping studies using a panel of RIAILs (set 1, (Rockman and Kruglyak 2009)) identified distinct loci underlying separate aspects of a response to thermal stimuli (Ghosh et al. 2015).
-Here, we identify distinct QTL for length and width, suggesting that different genetic mechanisms control animal growth along the length vs. width directions.
-This finding is particularly interesting given the differences in general growth dynamics of length compared to width that we found here (Figure 1) and previously (Nyaanga et al. 2021) a simultaneous increase in length and decrease in width at the transition between larval stages.
+Evidence for genetically separate modules underlying distinct aspects of a single trait has been observed in studies of C. elegans behavioral patterns where linkage mapping studies using a panel of RIAILs (set 1; Rockman and Kruglyak 2009) identified distinct loci underlying separate aspects of a response to thermal stimuli (Ghosh et al. 2015).
+Here, we identify distinct QTL for growth in length and growth in width, suggesting that different genetic mechanisms control animal growth along the length vs. width directions.
+This finding is particularly interesting given the differences in general growth dynamics of length compared to width that we found here (Fig. 1) and previously (Nyaanga et al. 2021) observed as a simultaneous increase in length and a decrease in width at the transition between larval stages.